Skip to content

 TL;DR

-A cycle-consistent fine-tuning framework based on diffusion models is proposed to achieve image layer separation (e.g., logo-object decomposition) by jointly training decomposition and synthesis models.
-A progressive self-improving data augmentation strategy is introduced to achieve robust decomposition in scenarios with non-linear layer interactions.
+Ours proposes a cycle-consistent fine-tuning framework based on diffusion models.
+By jointly training a decomposition model and a synthesis model to achieve image layer separation (e.g., logo-object decomposition) and introducing a progressive self-improving data augmentation strategy, it achieves robust decomposition in non-linear layer interaction scenarios.

 Background & Motivation

-Image decomposition (splitting an image into semantically or physically meaningful layers) is a classic problem in CV and CG: - Traditional methods (e.g., intrinsic decomposition) are limited to linear interactions (alpha blending) and struggle with non-linear coupling such as lighting, perspective distortion, and material reflections. - Separating logos from product photos involves global non-linear interactions (shadows, perspective deformation, surface reflections). - Existing generative editing methods (e.g., ICEdit, Flux-Kontext) can remove logos but struggle to accurately isolate and extract them. - Decomposition is an ill-posed problem (more unknowns than inputs) requiring additional constraints.
+Image decomposition (splitting an image into semantically or physically meaningful layers) is a classic problem in CV and CG: - Traditional methods (e.g., intrinsic decomposition) are mostly limited to linear interactions (alpha blending), making it difficult to handle non-linear coupling such as lighting, perspective distortion, and material reflections. - Separating logos from product photos involves global non-linear interactions (shadows, perspective deformation, surface reflections). - Existing generative editing methods (e.g., ICEdit, Flux-Kontext) can remove logos but struggle to accurately isolate and extract them. - Decomposition is an under-determined problem (more unknowns than inputs), requiring additional constraints.

-Core Idea: Decomposition is the inverse process of synthesis.
-By simultaneously learning decomposition and synthesis while imposing cycle-consistency constraints, the determinism of synthesis is used to constrain the uncertainty of decomposition.
+Key Insight: This paper treats decomposition as the inverse process of synthesis: simultaneously learning decomposition and synthesis while imposing cycle-consistency constraints, using the determinacy of the synthesis direction to constrain the uncertainty of the decomposition direction.

 Method